The application for Pacific’s ELMSN program is hosted on NursingCAS. To apply, visit the NursingCAS page.

 A study of microorganisms with special emphasis on bacteria and viruses in the human environment.
 Lecture (3 units) and required laboratory (1unit)

 Continued practice in writing with emphasis on critical thinking, argument, analysis and interpretation of multicultural readings and other interdisciplinary expository materials.
-Includes the writing of a major research paper (or report) in addition to several shorter essays requiring various types of documentation.

 Interpersonal Communications OR Oral Communications